joshuacreveling/Module_21_Challenge_Assignment/README.md

 ## Description

 Creating a new, ERC-20 compliant fungible token called KaseiCoin.
-This token will be launched as a crowdsale allowing user to covert test Ether to the new Kasei Coin currency.
+This token will be launched as a crowdsale allowing users to covert test Ether to the new Kasei Coin currency.

 The sections of this project are as follows: